thondascully/optimal-keyboard-layout/README.md

 </br>

-### how to maximize typing speed by minimizing keystroke count using the aforementioned typing patterns
+### how to maximize typing speed by maximizing finger diversity using the aforementioned typing patterns

 well, nobody is perfect. this goes for your fingers as well. some fingers work harder than others, and that is normal.

 **_in my opinion, the biggest constraint to inhumane 26-key typing speeds are words whose digraph (sets of two) letters are typed using the same finger._**

-> try it yourself! type the word `look`. if we type it the same way, we use the same finger for all four letters, meaning that we need to spend the time it takes for four complete keystroke in order to type this word.
+> try it yourself! type the word `look`. if we type it the same way, we use the same finger for all four letters. this means that we allocate extra wasted time in between each letter of the word to move our finger to the next key (or to unpress and repress the same key)

 > as a comparison, type the word `beacons`. this might not be universal, but i can type `beacons` faster than i can type the word `look`. this is because the diversity in finger usage, which is an idea that this program acknowledges and takes advantage of.

-> now try the word `sewers`. even though this word changes between fingers, it still uses 2 fingers for the entire 6 letter string! because of this, it almost suffers the same fate as `look` despite having some finger diversity...
+> now try the word `sewers`. even though this word changes fingers for contiguous letters, it still uses 2 fingers for the entire 6 letter string! because of this, it almost suffers the same fate as `look` despite having some finger diversity...

 from this point onwards, familiarize yourself with the following notation: